 The sentences of those who are found guilty of burglary or who plead guilty to it, vary widely.
 It depends on the facts of the situation, what degree burglary is at issue, and whether you have a prior criminal conviction.
 A burglary defense lawyer will work with you to find ways to reduce your possible sentence.

-After an investigation and with the help of a skilled trial lawyer, we have a full understanding of your case, we often speak to prosecutors to convince them to drop or reduce the charges.
+After an investigation and with the help of a skilled trial lawyer, we have a full understanding of your case, and we often speak to prosecutors to convince them to drop or reduce the charges.
 Few criminal charges are resolved at a trial.
 Usually, defendants want to avoid an “all or nothing” trial where they could be convicted and face serious consequences.
 They will often agree to a plea bargain.

 If you intend to mount a plea bargain, make sure your burglary defense lawyer explains how it works and all options available to you before you make this decision.
 This can involve pleading guilty to the charge, or a lesser charge, in exchange for an agreed-upon sentence.
 With your consent, our Orlando burglary defense attorneys will negotiate a plea bargain agreement.
 As part of that agreement, your sentence may be reduced to something you’re willing to accept.
 In exchange, you won’t take the case to trial.

 If you’re charged with third degree burglary, depending on your situation and past criminal record, you may qualify for Florida’s Pretrial Intervention program.
 Its goal is to divert cases out of the trial court process.
 Defendants will have a chance to prevent problems that come with a criminal record and stay out of prison.
 Our Orlando burglary defense lawyers will advocate for you to get into a program so you can avoid the worst consequences of incarceration.

 The program provides counseling, education, supervision, medical, psychological, and substance abuse treatment as needed and when it’s available and appropriate.
 This needs to be your first offense.
 Or if you have a record, you can’t have more than one nonviolent misdemeanor or third degree felony in your past.